 Extension Tubes Without Electrical Contacts

 For extension tubes without electrical contacts, we recommend the Fotodiox Canon EOS Macro Extension Tube Set (for Canon EF-mount systems).

 With Electrical Contacts

-They are basically the same thing, except the price of the OEM extension tubes could be more than 2x the price of the third party versions.
+They are basically the same thing, except the price of the OEM extension tubes could be more than twice the price of the third-party versions.

 There is nothing very special about these extenders.
-There are no moving parts, or glass.
-Third-parties can make products that are just as good as the OEM versions.
+There are no moving parts or glass.
+Third-party manufacturers can make products that are just as good as the OEM versions.